-NantHealth, Inc. Condensed Consolidated Statements of Operations
+NantHealth, Inc. Condensed Consolidated Statements of Operations (Dollars in thousands, except per share amounts) (Unaudited)

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk

 Interest Rate Risk

 As of June 30, 2017, we had \$92.7 million in cash and cash equivalents which were held for working capital purposes.
 Our cash and cash equivalents are comprised primarily of mutual funds listed on active exchanges, U.S. treasury securities, money market funds, and cash held in FDIC - insured institutions.
 We do not enter into investments for trading or speculative purposes.
 We believe that our exposure to interest rate risk is not significant and a 100 basis point movement in market interest rates would not have a significant impact on the total value of our portfolio.